jear/my-pulp/README.md

 pulp deb repository version list --repository UBUNTU_2404_NOBLE

 # update deb repo
+# Just to add to this, if you are sure you are not interested in the older repository versions (history), you can set retain_repo_versions=1 on the repository.
+It will then automatically delete all but the latest version.
 pulp --no-verify-ssl deb repository update --name UBUNTU_2404_NOBLE --remote UBUNTU_2404_NOBLE --retain-repo-versions 1

 # Sync/Mirror